-If you lose your money and/or other financial resources, or are robbed, the Embassy can help you contact your family, bank, or employer to arrange for them to send funds.
+The U.S. Embassy and its 9 consulates in Mexico can help you to contact your family If you lose your money and/or other financial resources, or if you are robbed, so you can arrange for them to send funds.

 What Receivers Need